To view information about cancer and COVID-19 in your language, see Cancer Council Australia’s downloadable PDFs.

 If you are currently experiencing symptoms of infection (e.g. fever, cough, sore throat, shortness of breath) or have been in contact with someone with COVID-19, please contact your treatment team.
 Obtain advice over the phone rather than in person, where possible, to lower your risk of exposure and to reduce the risk of exposing others.

-How to minimise your risk of exposure to COVID-19
+How can I minimise my risk of exposure to COVID-19?

 - Wash your hands regularly with soap and water for 20 seconds (the time it takes to sing ‘Happy Birthday’ twice in your head).
 For a guide to thorough hand washing techniques see here.
 If hand washing facilities are not immediately available, use an alcohol-based hand rub.
 It’s a good idea to carry this with you and use it after touching communal surfaces such as door handles and handrails.

 - Avoid touching your eyes, nose and mouth with unwashed hands as this can transfer the virus from surfaces.

 - Clean and disinfect frequently touched objects and surfaces, such as your mobile phone or food preparation areas.
 For tips on cleaning processes visit this page.